 Decade of Progress in Workplace Equality Chronicled in HRC’s 2012 Corporate Equality Index

-December 8, 2011 by Deena Fidas, Director, Workplace Project
+December 8, 2011 by Deena Fidas, Director of the Workplace Equality Program

 As the culmination of a decade of progress, this year’s Corporate Equality Index demonstrates a seismic shift in how major U.S. businesses have made their workplaces more welcoming and equitable for our community.